WeblateOrg/weblate/docs/formats.rst

 Translations states
 +++++++++++++++++++

+.. versionchanged:: 3.3

+   Weblate did ignore the state attribute prior to the 3.3 release.

 The ``state`` attribute in the file is partially processed and mapped to needs edit state in Weblate (the following states are used to flag the string as needing edit if there is some target present: ``new``, ``needs-translation``,